ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 {% endfig %}

-A yucca plant **grows perfectly in various types of soils** – both in rich and sandy grounds.
+A yucca plant **grows perfectly in various types of soil** – e.g. in rich and sandy grounds.
 It doesn't like high humidity and clay soils.

 {% fig %}